-In my Cashback App review, I will be checking out whether it’s a legit way to save, or just a scam app.
+In my Cashback App review, I will be checking out whether this is a legit way to save some money… Or just a scam app.

 Having recently looked at Dosh App, (currently only available in the US) I was interested to see what cashback Apps in the UK work in the same way.